QuentinP-dev/mnist_reader/README.md

 #### 2. Add the library to your project

-You can used the mnist_reader library in two different way.
+You can used the mnist_reader library in two different ways.

 ##### a.
 Use directly the source files